capital-G/supercollider-wiki/Dev-Team-Meeting-Minutes.md

 Update from James:
 - looked into Unity builds to decrease build times; we might be already doing it partially; CMake needs work
   - Brian: if we are doing unity builds, we are doing that for yaml.cpp only (?)
-  - supposedly it used to worked, but it stopped and was disabled
+  - supposedly it used to work, but it stopped and was disabled

 Moved to discussion on the need to fix/largely rewrite CMake